ccoff/ccoff.github.io/content/2023-03-07_binary-patching.md

   3e:	f3 a4                	rep movs BYTE PTR es:[edi],BYTE PTR ds:[esi]
 ```

-This gave me a starting point to work from for the assembly code and its associated opcodes that would become the patch.
+This gave me a starting point to work from for the assembly code and its associated opcodes that would ultimately become the patch.
 But there was still a lot of work to do, not the least of which was determining *where* to place the patch in the executable.
 My patch (i.e., the sequence of raw opcodes) worked out to 81 bytes in total.
 I needed to find that much unused space -- also known as a [code cave](https://en.wikipedia.org/wiki/Code_cave) -- in the executable.

 I used the [gocave](https://github.com/guitmz/gocave) program, which just looks for sequences of repeating null bytes in an executable.
 The largest cave it found in the **.text** section was 7 bytes -- nowhere near large enough to hold my patch code.
 The **.data** and **.rodata** sections, on the other hand, had large caves, but the sections weren't marked as executable.
 I didn't really want to mess with the executable's section headers, whether by changing read/write/execute permissions, expanding an existing section, or creating an entirely new one.
 It seemed I was out of luck...